Berachampa: Area overview

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

-According to the 2011 Census of India, Berachanpa Deulia had a total population of 9,663, of which 4,938 (51%) were males and 4,725 (49%) were females.
-From religious aspect, 73.5% of the population are Hindus, 25.8% are Muslims and rest of 0.7% consists of Christians, Shikhs, Buddhists, Jains and Atheists.
-From language standpoint, 87.9% speaks Bengali, 8.3% speaks Hindi, 2.5% speaks Urdu and rest of 0.9% speaks Oriya, Telugu, Santhali, Nepali and Punjabi.
-Sex ratio for Berachampa is 957 (per 1000 of males there are 957 females) what is higher than North 24 pargana's average of 955.
-Population in the age range 0–6 years was 895.
-The literacy rate is 84.83% (76.86% North 24 Pgs average) with a gap of 7.86% towards female literacy.
-The total working population is 34.96%.
-Out of that, 22.86% are cultivators, 37.44% are agricultural labors, 4.03% are household industry workers and 35.67% are either owns a business or employed by businesses or offices.
+According to the 2011 Census of India, Berachanpa had a total population of 2,957, of which 1,506 (51%) were males and 1,451 (49%) were females.
+Population in the age range 0-6 years was 279.
+The total number of literate persons in Berachanpa was 2,453 (91.60% of the population over 6 years).

 Economy

 Cotton weaving is the major industry in Berachampa; it is also an important trade center for goods such as rice, legumes, jute, sugar cane, potatoes, edible oil and coconuts.
 Many small industries can be found in and around the town, especially metalworking factories and embroidery workshops.
 Retail is a major source of income for the town, with the main market located on Taki Road.

 Farming is a vital occupation in Berachampa.
 The presence of many leading banks (State Bank of India, United Bank of India, Allahabad Bank, Axis Bank, etc.) and Life Insurance Corporation of India (LICI) offices also provide employment.
 Deganga BDO office, other administrative offices, schools and colleges are also providing employments to the local residents.